Community reacts to line of duty death of Toledo Police Officer Brandon Stalker

 TOLEDO, Ohio — For the second time in less than a year, a Toledo police officer has been killed in the line of duty.

-Officer Brandon Stalker died Monday after both he and a suspect in the arson and vandalism of Rosary Cathedral were shot in a standoff.
+Officer Brandon Stalker died Monday after both he and a suspect in the arson and vandalism of Our Lady, Queen of the Most Holy Rosary Cathedral were shot in a standoff.

+Family friends of Officer Stalker told WTOL 11 he leaves behind a fiancé, a young daughter and a 3-month-old son.

 Condolences flooded social media from across the state, honoring Stalker's life and the sacrifice he made.